 Tasked with watching over the prisoner, Tal is surprised to feel an intense connection with the roguish Athlen.
 So when Athlen leaps overboard and disappears, Tal feels responsible and heartbroken, knowing Athlen could not have survived in the open ocean.

 That is, until Tal runs into Athlen days later on dry land, very much alive, and as charming—and secretive—as ever.
 But before they can pursue anything further, Tal is kidnapped by pirates and held ransom in a plot to reveal his rumored powers and instigate a war.
 Tal must escape if he hopes to save his family and the kingdom.
 And Athlen might just be his only hope…

 Y’all know the drill: all the songs by LGBT artists that came out in March and I know about, are on the mix which you can find at the end of the post.
 And ten of my absolute favourites are featured below.
 Enjoy!!

 And if you need even more new music, check out all my previous monthly posts right here!

-Continue reading “Music Recs: LGBT songs of January 2021”
+Continue reading “Music Recs: LGBT songs of March 2021”